dani-santos-code/music_inventory/README.md

 *Summarizing*: There is no need to install the dependencies or the dummy data yourself. 🔆

-*Notice*:  In case you want to stop the machine from running on localhost, type in `sudo halt`.Then run, `vagrant halt` to shut down the VM.
+*Notice*:  In case you want to stop the machine from running on localhost, type in `sudo halt`.Then run, `vagrant halt` to shut down the VM.~~

 ## Running the webapp:

+- If you don't have Potsgres installed, go to https://www.postgresql.org/download/
+- Make sure you have `pip`, Python's package manager installed (https://pip.pypa.io/en/stable/installing/)
+- Install `virtualenv` to manage your environment by running `pip install virtualenv` (https://virtualenv.pypa.io/en/stable/installation/)
+- Create an environment by running `virtualenv musicinvt_env` (https://virtualenv.pypa.io/en/latest/userguide/)
+- Activate the environment by running `source musicinvt_env/bin/activate`
+-
-To get the app running, type in `python main.py` which will run the website at http://localhost:8000
+To get the app running, type in `python app.py` which will run the website at http://localhost:8000

 *Make sure you're in the right directory (`/vagrant/catalog`)*